Cisco ISE Administrator Accounts: CLI and GUI Access

 version Show version info

-The second type of user for CLI access is the User account, which has limited privileges.
-As a result, it cannot perform configuration changes, view the status of ISE application processes, and is restricted to basic operational commands, as shown in the example below.
+The second type of CLI user is the User account, which has limited privileges.
+Consequently, it cannot perform configuration changes, monitor the status of ISE application processes, and is restricted to a subset of basic operational commands, as illustrated below.

 ISE-NODE-2/userTest#?